 BSc(Hons) Architectural Technology and Design (with Foundation Year)

-Get valuable real-world advice from architecture professionals on this Chartered Institute of Building (CIOB) and Chartered Institute of Architectural Technologists (CIAT) accredited course.
+Get valuable real-world advice from architecture professionals on this course, which is accredited by the Chartered Institute of Building (CIOB) (subject to conditions) and the Chartered Institute of Architectural Technologists (CIAT).

 Why study architectural technology and design?